How to Add Placeholder to Operator Field in JavaScript Query Builder?

 Handling Field and Operator Changes

-To manage the display of placeholders for the operator field, you need to handle two types of changes: when the field changes and when the operator changes.
+To control the display of placeholders in the operator field, it is necessary to address two types of modifications: changes to the field itself and changes to the operator.

 Field Change